rapid7/insightconnect-workflows/workflows/Delete_O365_Emails_with_Slack/help.md

 This workflow uses the Chat Ops Slack connection to listen for key messages from the InsightConnect Rapid7 connection and will search for and delete emails when triggered.

-To trigger this workflow, send a direct message to Rapid7 InsightConnect from Slack like the following.
+To trigger this workflow, send a direct message to Rapid7 InsightConnect from Slack like the following:

 `delete-email user@example.com subject="A phishy email"`